najeembot/pprojects/README.md

 # pprojects
-All the web and mobile apps projects files
+All projects' files and repositories